Mysteron

-The Mysterons are a fictional race of extraterrestrials and the antagonists in the 1960s British Supermarionation science-fiction television series Captain Scarlet and the Mysterons (1967–68) and its 2005 computer-animated remake, Gerry Anderson's New Captain Scarlet.
-They are the remnants of the original Mysteron race: alien beings that originated in a galaxy other than the Milky Way and maintained a colony on Mars.
-They are symbolised by ubiquitous, projected green rings of light and the deep bass voice of their human convert Captain Black.
+The Mysterons are a fictional race of extraterrestrials and the antagonists in the 1960s British Supermarionation television series Captain Scarlet and the Mysterons (1967–68) and its 2005 animated remake, New Captain Scarlet.

+The Mysterons in the series are the remnants of the original Mysteron race: alien beings that originated in a galaxy other than the Milky Way and maintained a colony on Mars.
+They are symbolised by ubiquitous, projected green rings of light and the deep bass voice of their first human convert, Captain Black.

 They were voiced by Donald Gray in the original series and Mike Hayley in the remake.
-In the 2000 computer-animated test film Captain Scarlet and the Return of the Mysterons, they were voiced by Gary Martin.
+In the 2000 animated test film Captain Scarlet and the Return of the Mysterons, they were voiced by Gary Martin.

 Depiction

 Captain Scarlet

-As shown in the first episode of the Captain Scarlet television series, hostilities between Earth and the Mysterons commence following a Zero-X expedition to Mars, led by Captain Black of the Earth security organisation Spectrum.
+As shown in the first episode, hostilities between Earth and the Mysterons commence following a Zero-X expedition to Mars, led by Captain Black of the Earth security organisation Spectrum.
 The purpose of the mission had been to locate the source of radio signals that Spectrum had detected emanating from the planet.
-The Zero-X astronauts discover an alien city complex on the Martian surface.
-After mistaking a deployed surveillance device for a weapon, Black fears an attack and, in violation of his orders, launches an assault on the complex that destroys it completely.
+The Zero-X astronauts discover an alien city on the Martian surface.
+After mistaking a deployed surveillance device for a weapon, Black fears an attack and orders a missile attack on the complex, destroying it.
 However, the city is almost immediately rebuilt before their eyes as a blue beam of light passes over its ruins.

-Speaking in a deep, echoing voice, the aliens identify themselves as the Mysterons and state that they have discovered the secret of "reversing matter" (a power later referred to as "retrometabolism").
-They have the ability to heal any physical injury, and re-create the exact likeness of any object or person – a power they can exercise only after the original object has been destroyed or the original person killed.
-Dedicating themselves to a "slow, but nonetheless effective" retaliation for the unprovoked attack on their Martian complex, the Mysterons seize telepathic control of Black and return him to Earth, making him instrumental in avenging the Mysterons by acting as their agent and destroying other people and objects, so that they may be re-created under Mysteron control.
+Speaking in a deep, echoing voice, the aliens identify themselves as the Mysterons and state that they have discovered "the secret of reversing matter" (a power later referred to as "retrometabolism").
+They have the ability to heal any physical injury and re-create the exact likeness of any object or person – a power they can exercise only after the original person or object has been destroyed.
+Dedicating themselves to a "slow but nonetheless effective" retaliation for the unprovoked attack on their complex, the Mysterons take control of Black's mind and return him to Earth to act as their primary agent, destroying people and objects so that they may be re-created under Mysteron control.

-In an attempt to assassinate the World President, the Mysterons kill and re-create Spectrum's foremost agent, Captain Scarlet, as a replicated doppelganger.
-The plot fails, however, when Scarlet's reconstruction falls to its apparent death from the top of a tower, later returning to life with the indestructible qualities intact but his original human consciousness restored.
-(The mechanism by which this occurs is never explained in the series canon).
+Attempting to assassinate the World President, the Mysterons kill and re-create Spectrum's foremost agent, Captain Scarlet, as an indestructible doppelganger.
+The plot fails, however, when Scarlet's reconstruction falls to its apparent death from the top of a tower, later returning to life with his indestructible qualities intact but his original human consciousness restored.